-F or m 1()-K v \ , .

-\boxtimes ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SEC URITIES EXCHANGE ACT OF 1934 For the fiscal year e nded December 31, 2023 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition p period fromto Commission file number 001-13467 Inhihitan Th erapeutics, Inc. nt as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 30-0793665 (I.R.S.
-Employer Identification No.) 4905 South West Shore Blvd Tampa, FL (Address of principal executive offices) 33611-3329 (Zip Code) Issuer's telephone number: 813-864-2562 Securities registered pursu ant to Section 12(b) of the Act: Title of each class None None Name of exchange on which registered n/a Securities registered pursuant to Section 12 (g) of the Act: Common stock, par value \$.0001 Indicate by check mark if the registrant is a well-known seasoned issuer, as define ed in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to \$2.00.
-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the e such reports), and (2) has been subject to such filing requirements for the past 90 days. du Indicate by check mark whether the registrant has submitted electronically ever uring the preceding 12 months (or for such shorter period that the registrant was requ y Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ired to submit such files) Yes \boxtimes No \square reg 1 1 5 of Regulation S-K is not contained herein, and will not be contained, to the best of reference in Part III of this Form 10-K or any amendment to this Form 10-K. Yes \square No \boxtimes col erated filer, or a non-accelerated filer, a smaller reporting company or an emerging growth ting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act: arge accelerated filer □ on-accelerated filer □ Accelerated filer □ Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant has e lected not to use the extended transition period for complying with any new or revised correction of an error to previously issued financial statements.
+Form 10-K

+☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2024

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission file number 001-13467

+Inhibitor Therapeutics, Inc.

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+3014 W. Palmira Avenue Suite 302 Tampa, FL (Address of principal executive offices) 30-0793665 (I.R.S.
+Employer Identification No.)

+33629-7264 (Zip Code)

+(Zip Co

+Issuer's telephone number: 813-864-2562

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class None Name of exchange on which registered n/a

+Securities registered pursuant to Section 12(g) of the Act: Common stock, par value \$.0001

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗵

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files) Yes \boxtimes No \square

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. Yes \Box No \boxtimes

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See definition of "large accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act:

+Large accelerated filer Accelerated filer

+Non-accelerated filer X Smaller reporting company X

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report \Box financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □
+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report \Box